ehildt/auth-manager/README.md

 # Getting Started

-By default the Config-Manager starts with the following setup:
+By default the Auth-Manager starts with the following setup:

 ```bash
 ENV PORT=3000